10m+

 How is a buy-to-let mortgage different from a residential one?

-It's usually cheaper to get a residential mortgage than a buy-to-let one – interest rates are typically lower, and so are the product fees because lenders see buy-to-let properties as higher risk.
+It's usually cheaper to get a residential mortgage than a buy-to-let one.
+This is because interest rates and product fees are typically lower as lenders see buy-to-let properties as higher risk.

-In addition to paying a larger deposit, the arrangement fees can be as high as 3.5% of the property's value.
-On a property valued at £225,000, that would be a sizeable £7,875.
+On top of paying a larger deposit, arrangement fees can be as high as 3.5% of the property's value.
+On a property valued at £225,000, the fee would be £7,875.

-You'll also have to pay more stamp duty for a second property that is not your main home.
+You'll also have to pay more stamp duty for a second property that is not your main home in England and Northern Ireland, which is:

 What types of buy-to-let mortgage deals are there, and how can I get the best interest rate?

-Most of the big banks and some specialist lenders offer buy-to-let mortgages, so it's worth hunting down the best mortgage deals – such as two or five-year fixed rate cashback mortgages.
+Most of high street banks and some specialist lenders offer buy-to-let mortgages.
+So it's worth looking for the best mortgage deals, such as two or five-year fixed-rate cashback mortgages.

-Arrangement fees tend to be higher too, so when comparing deals, evaluate the overall cost of the loan, as a cheaper initial rate can sometimes be outweighed by high-cost fees.
-It can really pay to speak to a mortgage adviser to help you secure the best mortgage deal.
+Arrangement fees tend to be higher, so when comparing deals, evaluate the overall cost of the loan, as a cheaper initial rate can sometimes be outweighed by high fees.

 We’ll find a professional perfectly matched to your needs.
 Getting started is easy, fast and free.